 Hand Hygiene (Hand Washing)

-Hand hygiene is the act of cleaning your hands to reduce the number of germs on them.
-Proper hand hygiene is one of the most important things you can do to prevent infections.
+Hand hygiene is cleaning your hands to reduce the number of germs on them.
+Hand hygiene is one of the most important things you can do to prevent infections.
 Hand hygiene should be done often, including:

 - Before and after preparing a meal.